Sparq-Holding-Inc/pulpo-forms-django/README.md

 >
 >   It is not yet supported to filter these items.
 It should also have a JavaScript constructor class but just needs to redefine the properties.html template to show the correct name.

+## Rendering forms
+To render the forms you should use the [Pulpo Forms Angular directive](https://github.com/pulpocoders/pulpo-forms-angular)

 ## Fields

 ### Field components